sandra-calvo/pets-ai/Lab 1 - ML model/README.md

 <img src="/images/modeler-flow1.png" width="80%" height="80%">

 11. Now delete the line connecting the **Type** node and the orange node.
-Double click on the line to delete it.
+Right click on the line to delete it.

 <img src="/images/delete-line.png" width="80%" height="80%">